 Again, the darkly cloaked man caught him, but this time was mercilessly physical, slamming them both into a tree and knocking Tas nearly unconscious, possibly breaking something.
 Tas moaned and reeled in agony as he tried to escape the figure’s grasp, but it was no use.
 The dark man pulled back his hood and revealed a pair of small, protruding horns and a darkly tattooed face.
 It was the second man from the dream with Paj, his name was Grethatch, Tas remembered.

 He was a dark one, but he was also happy that the second hooded man was not with him.
 He was far more menacing and even less human seeming.
-And as if on queue, the second, taller and darker one seemed to pull himself away from unison with the dark.
+And as if on queue, the second, taller and darker one seemed to pull himself away from his shadow.
 It was terrifying to watch, as if the dark did not want him to leave.

-Tas was terrified now; was he in a dream?
+Tas was scared.
+Was he in a dream?
+Was this happening right now?
 He couldn’t remember falling asleep, so perhaps he wasn’t, but he hoped he was.
-The men were terrifying as they approached him, he simply waited now, trying to hyperventilate as Grethatch kept him pinned with his arms up against the tree.
+The men were terrifying as they approached him, he simply waited now, trying not to hyperventilate as Grethatch kept him pinned with his arms up against the tree.
 But the darker man was terrifying.

 Finally, the second figure spoke, hissing in between his words.
 “You are the boy, Tas are you not?
 I know you were watching us two nights ago, boy.
 Why exactly did you come to that cave in the light of Saturn to spy on us?
 Do you think of us as, criminals?”

 “No!”
 Tas exclaimed quickly, then re-shut his mouth.
 He was terrified, he watched them talk about murder and monsters and terrible things the night before and he didn’t want any of that to happen to him!